 All eligible members under a family membership must be listed on the membership application to be considered a club member.

-Voting List.
+Section 3.10 Voting List.
 A complete list of eligible members entitled to vote at the annual meeting will be prepared by the Membership Chair 45 days prior to annual meeting.
-The list shall be arranged in alphabetical order and posted at the rink.
+The list shall be arranged in alphabetical order and posted at a public location within the rink and/or sent out to via the Club’s newsletter.
 The list shall be kept at the principle office of the Club and with the Secretary.
 If changes are made to the voting list after the initial posting, a revised list will be posted 29 days prior to the annual meeting.
 Such list shall be available for inspection on written demand by any member or the member’s agent or attorney at any reasonable agreed upon time.

-(b) By Written Ballot.
-Any action that may be taken at any annual, regular or special meeting of members may be taken without a meeting if the Club delivers a written ballot to every member entitled to vote on the matter.
-The written ballot shall: (i) set forth each proposed action; and (ii) provide an opportunity to vote for or against the proposed action.
-Approval by written ballot shall only be valid when the number of votes cast by ballot equals or exceeds the quorum required to be present at a meeting authorizing the action and the number of approvals equal or exceeds the number of votes that would be required to approve the matter at a meeting at which the total number of votes cast was the same as the number of votes cast by ballot.
-All solicitations for votes by written ballot shall: (i) indicate the number of responses necessary to meet the quorum requirements; (ii) state the percentage of approvals necessary to approve each matter other than election of directors; (iii) specify the time by which the ballot must be received by the Club in order to be counted; and (iv) be accompanied by written information sufficient to permit each person voting to reach an informed decision.
-Written ballots may not be revoked.
+- By Ballot.
+Any action that may be taken at any annual, regular or special meeting of members may be taken without a meeting if the Club delivers either a written or electronic ballot to every member entitled to vote on the matter.
+Ballots shall: (i) set forth each proposed action; and (ii) provide an opportunity to vote for or against the proposed action.
+Approval by ballot shall only be valid when the number of votes cast by ballot equals or exceeds the quorum required to be present at a meeting authorizing the action and the number of approvals equal or exceeds the number of votes that would be required to approve the matter at a meeting at which the total number of votes cast was the same as the number of votes cast by ballot.
+All solicitations for votes by ballot shall: (i) indicate the number of responses necessary to meet the quorum requirements; (ii) state the percentage of approvals necessary to approve each matter other than election of directors; (iii) specify the time by which the ballot must be received by the Club in order to be counted; and (iv) be accompanied by written information sufficient to permit each person voting to reach an informed decision.

 BOARD OF DIRECTORS